 It is not known whether donepezil is excreted in human milk.
 Caution should be exercised when ARICEPT is administered to a nursing woman.

-The safety and effectiveness of ARICEPT in children have not been established.
+The safety and effectiveness of ARICEPT in pediatric patients have not been established.

 Lower Weight Individuals